FalkorDB/docs/design/client_spec.md

 Each element is emitted as a 2-array - [`ValueType`, value].

-It is the client's responsibility to store the [ValueType enum](https://github.com/RedisGraph/RedisGraph/blob/master/src/resultset/formatters/resultset_formatter.h#L21-L28).
-RedisGraph guarantees that this enum may be extended in the future, but the existing values will not be altered.
+It is the client's responsibility to store the [ValueType enum](https://github.com/FalkorDB/FalkorDB/blob/master/src/resultset/formatters/resultset_formatter.h#L21-L28).
+FalkorDB guarantees that this enum may be extended in the future, but the existing values will not be altered.

 The `ValueType` for the first entry is `VALUE_NODE`.
 The node representation contains 3 top-level elements: